MohamedAliAyedi/c2-framework/README.md

 ## 🎮 Specialized Forensic Tooling

-Dali C 2x2 includes dedicated live-interaction modals for high-stakes telemetry:
+Dali C2 includes dedicated live-interaction modals for high-stakes telemetry:

 - **📟 Live Terminal**: A full pseudo-shell with command history (Up/Down arrows) and real-time results streaming.
 - **⌨️ HID Intercept**: A professional keylogger with a live data stream modal.
 Deploy, Monitor, and Terminate listeners in real-time.